DonChong2000/TodayILearn/README.md

 - Programming
 	Currently, my focus is on learning LeetCode and programming methodology, which includes various other programming concepts that I come across.
  - Career
+	This topic studies what skills my career needs.
+- Generic skills
+	Some skills are applicable to many places, which is valuable as they are versatile and can improve every aspect of our life.
+- HG-Meditation

 # Usage

 You can access the content either by browsing the repository on Github or, for a better experience, pulling it into your local and opening it with Obsidian.